Glockshna/ChunkAnalyzer/README.md

 Disclaimer
 -----------
-This mod is VERY much a work in progress, hence why there are no builds for this fork as of yet.
-If you would like to help out contact me here or on the MCF (Check the contact section)
+This mod is VERY much a work in progress.
+There will likely be bugs.
+Please report them here if you find any.

 Credits:
 -----------
 Otter-In-A-Suit: Original mod
-Glockshna: Updating to 1.7.10 and new code
+Glockshna: Updating to 1.7.10, bug fixes and new code

 Contact
 -----------
-Here @ GitHub or by messaging Glocksna (Yes spelled that way, I typoed when I made my forum account)
+Here @ GitHub or by messaging Glocksna (Yes spelled that way, I typoed when I made my forum account) on the Minecraft Forums

 Forums
 -----------